GcMAF: False claims

 Since around 2008, GcMAF has been promoted as a cure for cancer, HIV, autism and other conditions.

 Three out of four of the original studies authored by Yamamoto (published between 2007 and 2009) were retracted by the scientific journals in which they were published in 2014, officially due to irregularities in the way ethical approval was granted.
 Retraction reasons also included methodological errors in the studies.
 The integrity of the research, conducted by Nobuto Yamamoto and colleagues, that originally prompted claims regarding cancer and HIV has been questioned.

 The UK Medicines and Healthcare products Regulatory Agency and Cancer Research UK has warned the public about spurious claims of clinical benefits, misleadingly based on reduced levels of the alpha-N-acetylgalactosaminidase enzyme (also known as nagalase), whose production might be increased in many cancers.

 In 2014 the Belgian Anticancer Fund communicated serious concerns about published studies on GcMAF by Yamamoto and colleagues.

 In 2015 the UK Medicines and Healthcare products Regulatory Agency (MHRA) closed a factory in Milton, Cambridgeshire owned by David Noakes' company Immuno Biotech that manufactured GcMAF for cancer treatment.

 In September 2018 Noakes pleaded guilty in UK to manufacturing a medicinal product without a manufacturer's licence, selling or supplying medicinal products without market authorisation, and money laundering, and sentenced to 15 months of jail.

 In April 2021 Noakes pleaded guilty in France to manufacturing and selling fake medicinal products and cosmetics by Internet and sentenced to 4 years of jail.

-A 2019 Business Insider report detailed the activities of Amanda Mary Jewell, who sold GcMAF for years as a(n unlicensed) cure for several medical conditions, including cancer and autism.
+A 2019 Business Insider report detailed the activities of Amanda Mary Jewell, who sold GcMAF for years as an unlicensed cure for several medical conditions, including cancer and autism.
 Jewell is not a medical doctor.

-More Information on GcMAF

-The Sheba Hospital in Israel completed a FDA registered Phase 1 Clinical Trial on EF-022 (GcMAF) in May 2017.

-A Sheba Hospital study coordinator gave a presentation at the AACR-NCI-EORTC International Conference: Molecular Targets and Cancer Therapeutics; November 5-9, 2015; Boston, MA on Part 1 of the 2-Part FDA registered Phase 1 Clinical Trial on EF-022 (GcMAF).